 But crystallization is not a problem to be solved.
 Almost all honeys crystallize after time.
 It is actually a good sign the honey is raw.
-To re-liquify, simply heat the honey jar in warm water (110 F, 43 C) until it returns to the liquid state.
+To re-liquify, simply heat the honey jar in warm water (104 F, 40 C) until it returns to the liquid state, stir occasionally to transfer heat, and replace the hot water if needed.
 Note some honeys will not crystallize easily because of low glucose levels and in these cases, this is not a sign of heating or micro-filtering (ex. honeydews, black locust-acacia, tupelo, sourwood, sunflower, sage).

 A good trick to ensure you are getting raw, unprocessed honey is to purchase it in the comb.

 Health Benefits of Honey Negatively Affected by Heating